Throvn/goappimagetool/README.md

 - [x] Download of appimage engine according to specified platform
 - [x] Embed md5 integrity check
 - [ ] Implement .upd_info to allow for incremental updates using zsync
-- [-] Implement signing using pgp keys
+- [ ] WIP: Implement signing using pgp keys